10 Realistic Ways to Find Extra Cash For Christmas

 Now imagine the person who gave it to you put themselves into financial hardship to buy it.

 It sounds extreme and yet that’s exactly what many, many of us do to ourselves each year!
 We extend ourselves financially and then live with the pain later.
-In fact, many Australians still have Christmas debt hanging over them at Easter!
+In fact, many Australians still have Christmas debt hanging over them at Easter and up to 15% surveyed in Finder’s national survey will take up to five months to clear Christmas debt.

-When Jim got home that night he was shocked to see Della’s hair shorn short.
+When Jim got home that night he was shocked to see Della’s hair cut short.

 ‘It’s just hair,’ Della reassured him, ‘it will grow back!
 I sold my hair to buy you the perfect Christmas gift.
 I love you so much, I wanted to give you something special.’